XSS filter evasion: Why filtering doesn’t stop cross-site scripting

 <a onmouseover=alert(document.cookie)>Go to google.com</a>

-And an extreme example of browser completion for a completely wrecked img tag:
+And an extreme example of a completely wrecked img

 <img """><script src=xssattempt.js></script>">

-Because of its many non-standard implementations and quirks related to integration with other Microsoft technologies, Internet Explorer provides some unique filter evasion vectors.
-(And before you dismiss it as an outdated and marginal browser, remember that many legacy enterprise applications continue to rely on old IE versions.)
+Before there was Chrome or Firefox (and definitely before Edge), there was almost exclusively Internet Explorer.
+Because of its many non-standard implementations and quirks related to other Microsoft technologies, IE provided some unique filter evasion vectors.
+And before you dismiss it as an outdated and marginal browser, remember that some legacy enterprise applications may continue to rely on IE-specific features.

-• The majority of XSS checks will check for JavaScript, but Internet Explorer up to IE10 would also accept VBScript:
+The majority of XSS checks look for JavaScript, but Internet Explorer up to IE10 would also accept VBScript:

 <a href='vbscript:MsgBox("Successful XSS")'>Click here</a>

-• Another unique IE feature are dynamic properties – the ability to specify script expressions as CSS values:
+Another unique IE feature are dynamic properties that allow script expressions as CSS values:

 body { color: expression(alert('Successful XSS')); }